Mycoplasma pneumoniae infection

 - Raised, red, target-like lesions have three distinct zones including a central bulla (blister).

 - Rash typically starts over the extremities, and then spreads to the trunk.

 - Mucositis: conjunctivitis and ulcerated lips, mouth (stomatitis) and genitals are common.

 Stevens–Johnson syndrome (SJS) / toxic epidermal necrolysis (TEN) are now considered manifestations of the same rare, acute, serious skin reaction in which there is sheet-like skin and mucosal loss.
 Conventional terminology describes SJS having skin detachment <10% of body surface area (BSA), TEN when it is >30% of BSA, and overlap when detachment is between 10% and 30%.
 Most cases are caused by medications.

 M. pneumoniae is the most commonly-identified infectious cause of SJS, particularly in children and adolescents.
 In a recent retrospective review of all SJS cases seen at the Mayo clinic in the USA over a period of 8 years, 22% of cases were found to be associated with M. pneumoniae infection.
 The median age of this group was 14 years with a range of 10–36 years.

 Rarely, M. pneumoniae has been associated with toxic epidermal necrolysis.

 M. pneumoniae has rarely been associated with oral mucositis (stomatitis), conjunctivitis and genital mucous membrane ulceration, without an accompanying skin rash.
-This presentation has been variously named ‘atypical’ or ‘incomplete’ Stevens-Johnson syndrome, though it has been postulated that a more appropriate term for this syndrome is ‘mycoplasma-associated mucositis’.
+This presentation has been variously named ‘atypical’ or ‘incomplete’ SJS, though it has been postulated that a more appropriate term for this syndrome is ‘mycoplasma-associated mucositis’.
 It usually affects children and young adults.